empowerID/empowernow_docs/docs/services/bff/how-to/configure-idps.md

 File structure (fields)

 - `name`: logical name used in logs/telemetry.
+- `provider`: canonical alias for identity/ARNs.
+Use the same alias for IdP entries that share an issuer but differ by audience.
+If omitted, identity falls back to `name`.
 - `issuer`: OIDC issuer URL.
 - `audience`: expected `aud` for tokens in this context.
 - `jwks_url`: JWKS for signature keys (used when signature verification is enabled).